 The most important one in this component is the child tag <a4j:support event="onchange" reRender="employeesList"/>,

-which is making an AJAX call to server whenever a different option is select and populates dropdonwlist with id employeesList.
+which is making an AJAX call to server whenever a different option is selected to populate dropdownlist with id employeesList.
 This is how we provide support for AJAX in the context of JSF.
 Tag support is taken from a4j library that is provided by RichFaces.

 JSP uses JSF managed bean called PayrollBean, which is given below.